-The City of Wolverhampton is part of the Birmingham and Black Country conurbation and has a catchment of 1.73 million people within a 30 minute drive time.
+The City of Wolverhampton is part of the Birmingham and Black Country conurbation and a gateway between the historic Black Country and the beautiful countryside of Shropshire and Staffordshire.

-This young and vibrant city with a population of 254,000 is one of the top ten growing economies in the UK and is currently enjoying record levels of private and public investment with £3.7 billion pounds being injected into regeneration projects citywide, including £992 million pounds either on site or planned in the city centre alone.
+This young and vibrant city with a population of 260,000 is one of the top ten growing economies in the UK and is currently enjoying record levels of private and public investment with £4.4 billion pounds being injected into regeneration projects citywide.

 A City of Opportunity